tztztztz/php-no-slam-cache/README.md

 > The best solution to avoid deadlocks is to never use nested locks, that is: when you acquire first lock, do not acquire any further locks until you unlock the first lock.
 It is smart usage of locking and guarantees no deadlocks.

-Regarding No Slam Cache, it means you should never do any synchronisation inside callback function creating the resource, especially using the cache within.
+Regarding No Slam Cache, it means you should never do any synchronization inside callback function creating the resource, especially using the cache within.

 Callback like this is WRONG: